Neural Extended Kalman Filters for Learning and Predicting Dynamics of Structural Systems: Conclusions

 In this work, we utilize a Neural Extended Kalman Filter (Neural EKF) that blends the benefits from both VAE and EKF, for data-driven modeling and response prediction of complex dynamical systems.
 The structure of the Extended Kalman Filters is exploited for conducting inference under the variational inference approach, which guarantees a more accurate dynamics model compared to conventional variational autoencoders.
 We investigate the framework on different vibration-based datasets from real-world structural/mechanical systems.
 The results validate the capability of the proposed Neural EKF to adequately capture the underlying dynamics of complex systems and therefore to generate accurate prediction.
 This is essential for downward applications, such as structural health monitoring and predictive maintenance planning.
 The Neural EKF-learned model offers a potent surrogate for real-world operating systems and provides the potential to establish robust structural digital twins for complex monitored systems.

-\begin{dci} The author(s) declared no potential conflicts of interest with respect to the research, authorship, and/or publication of this article. \end{dci}
+\begin{dci} The authors declared no potential conflicts of interest with respect to the research, authorship, and publication of this article. \end{dci}

-\begin{acks} The research was conducted at the Singapore-ETH Centre, which was established collaboratively between ETH Zurich and the National Research Foundation Singapore.
-This research is supported by the National Research Foundation, Prime Minister’s Office, Singapore under its Campus for Research Excellence and Technological Enterprise (CREATE) programme. \end{acks}
+\begin{acks} The research was conducted at the Future Resilient Systems at the Singapore-ETH Centre, which was established collaboratively between ETH Zurich and the National Research Foundation Singapore.
+This research is supported by the National Research Foundation Singapore (NRF) under its Campus for Research Excellence and Technological Enterprise (CREATE) programme.
+The project is also supported by the Stavros Niarchos Foundation through the ETH Zurich Foundation and the ETH Zurich Postdoctoral Fellowship scheme. \end{acks}